Further information on all such services and options can be found at

 Many occupational therapists also offer home visits.

 You will need a doctor's referral for occupational therapy, which you can obtain from your general practitioner, for example.
 You can also obtain a transportation voucher from your doctor.
-The ambulance will then take you to the therapy and pick you up again.
-However, you can also go there yourself or with a relative.
+The ambulance will then take you to therapy and pick you up again.
+However, you can also visit independently or with a relative.

-It can be a shock for affected people and their relatives when they are diagnosed with dementia.
-This is why a psychological treatment method is often useful or necessary.
+A dementia diagnosis can come as a shock for affected people and their relatives.
+This is why psychological support is often useful or necessary.
 The clinical psychologist can make a diagnosis using various test procedures and treat you accordingly.
-In order to take advantage of this service, you will need a referral from your general practitioner, a psychotherapist or a specialist in psychiatry or neurology.
-Psychotherapists can also help you or your relatives after a dementia diagnosis to cope better with the diagnosis, fears and existing or impending limitations.
-For psychotherapeutic treatment, it is often necessary for you to receive a diagnosis and findings from a clinical psychologist before starting therapy.
-This involves a detailed interview and psychological tests.
-You will then receive a report.
-This contains the necessary information on the dementia diagnosis so that the further course of action can be determined and therapy can begin.
-If you go to a psychologist or psychotherapist who has a contract with the health insurance provider, you do not have to pay for the therapy.
-If you go to a psychologist or psychotherapist of your choice, you will have to pay yourself and can claim some of the money back from the insurance provider afterwards.
-Check with your social insurance provider.
+To take advantage of this service, you will need a referral from your general practitioner, a psychotherapist or a specialist in psychiatry or neurology.
+Psychotherapists can also support you or your relatives after a dementia diagnosis to cope better with the diagnosis, manage fears, and address existing or anticipated limitations.
+In order to receive psychotherapeutic treatment, it is often necessary for you to receive a diagnosis and findings from a clinical psychologist before starting therapy.
+This involves a detailed interview and psychological testing.
+You will then receive a report containing the necessary information on the dementia diagnosis to determine the course of action and so that therapy can begin.
+If you choose a psychologist or psychotherapist who has a contract with the health insurance provider, you do not have to pay for the therapy.
+If you choose an elective psychologist or psychotherapist, you will have to cover the costs yourself.
+You can claim some of the money back from the insurance provider afterwards.
+Check with your social insurance provider for details.

 People with dementia often experience speech and swallowing disorders.
-Speech therapy can help to prevent or reduce these disorders for as long as possible.
+Speech therapy can help to prevent these disorders or reduce their impact for as long as possible.

-Treatment can be provided in insurance companies' homes or in a practice, for example.
-However, many speech therapists also offer visits to your home.
+Treatment can be provided in insurance companies' facilities or in a practice, for example.
+However, many speech therapists also offer home visits.

-Music therapy can help to balance anxiety and depressive moods.
-But music therapy also helps with advanced impairments.
+Music therapy can help to reduce anxiety and depressive moods.
+However, music therapy can also have a positive impact on advanced impairments.
 People with dementia can often still sing whole songs by heart, even if they no longer speak.

-In some hospitals, there are outpatient clinics that offer music therapy.
-In some federal states there are also outpatient clinics that offer music therapy.
+Some hospitals and clinics in certain federal provinces offer outpatient music therapy services.
 Both are covered by insurance and you do not have to pay for them.
-If you go to a private music therapist, you have to pay for it yourself and will not be reimbursed by the insurance provider.
+If you choose a private music therapist, you have to cover the costs yourself and will not be reimbursed by the insurance provider.

-There are various ways in which you can make use of physiotherapy.
+There are various ways in which you can access of physiotherapy services.
 Physiotherapists work, for example,

 Many physiotherapists also offer home visits.

 You can obtain a referral for physiotherapy from your general practitioner or from a specialist.
 You can also obtain a transportation voucher from your doctor.
-The ambulance will then take you to the therapy and pick you up again.
-However, you can also go there yourself or with a relative.
+An ambulance will then take you to the therapy and pick you up again.
+However, you can visit independently go there yourself or with a relative.

 If you click on the following link, you will find more information about physiotherapy for dementia, for example about training for relatives: